-Fall 2021
+UO LA Student Course Testimonials:

+"This DBB environmental communication class was not a lecture - but an open dialogue that will keep you on your toes and engaged.
+The content of the class gave me the vocabulary to break down and analyze what is really going on when someone creates a drawing, gives a presentation, or simply expresses a thought.
+DBB's class also pushed me to find my professional identity in the landscape architecture world.
+This type of engagement and critical thinking may be uncomfortable to some people, but if it is, then this course is probably exactly what you need.?"

+- Will Bonner, MLA 2022

+"'Communication is the basis for our environmental reality.'
+This course statement by DBB cements how I now approach design-thinking and design representation.
+Design becomes a sort of storytelling and we intentionally create how the story plays out through visual culture and presentation.
+David's class has given me the ability to understand the "why" behind much of conventional design representation"

+- Evan Kwiecien, BLA 2024

-LA 472/572
+Spring 2024 - LA 472/572

+Environmental Communication Theory

-Seminar Format
+Seminar Format (16 students)

+Credits: 4

-Time: Tuesday and Thursday, 10:00 -11:20AM
+Time: Tuesday + Thursday, 8:30AM to 9:50AM

-Location: 231 Lawrence Hall
+Location: LA 231

-Instructor: David Buckley Borden (he/him/his) Lawrence Hall, Room 381 dborden4@uoregon.edu

-Research Assistant: NA

-Curricular Context: Fulfills theory course requirement in BLA and MLA degree programs
+Instructor: David Buckley Borden (he/him/his) Lawrence Hall, Room 381 dborden4@uoregon.edu Curricular Context: Fulfills theory course requirement in BLA and MLA degree programs.

 Prerequisites: None.
 All are welcome.
+This course is open to all majors.

 Online Office Hours.
-Tuesdays and Thursdays, 1-2pm, or by appointment.

-Credits: 4
+Immediately after class, or by appointment via Canvas.

 Our greatest environmental problems are not rooted in ecology, but rather culture.
 And, all effective cultural solutions grow from our collective communication.

-Course Description

-This course will explore a range of environmental communication theories across disciplines and practices in and outside of contemporary landscape architecture.
+Course Description This course will explore a range of environmental communication theories across disciplines and practices in and outside of contemporary landscape architecture.
 Content will draw from a variety of allied fields, with shared environmental interests and ethos, including design, art, education, science, policy, and conservation.
 A range of disciplines, principals, and theoretical ideas relative to the environment will be interrogated through a diversity of cultural lenses.
 Assignments along with in-class discussion and exercises will frame principles and ideas as they relate to landscape architecture and environmental design, both in theory and practice.
 Readings, writing exercises, in-class discussions, and term projects will revolve around major communication themes and modes of practice.
 A series of guest lecturers will ground the theoretical coursework in the context of contemporary practice.
 As such the class will host a range of practitioners with shared interests in ecology, science-communication, visual art, activism, graphic design, futures, and landscape architecture.
 Speakers will include specialists ranging from thoughtleaders at the MIT Media Lab to landscape architects in practice and academia.

-Confirmed Speakers Include:

-Matthew Battles and Keith Hartwig, designers/educators, MetaLAB, Berkman Klein Institute for Internet and Society.
-Food Futures through community event

-• Dr. Aaron Ellison, ecologists, Harvard Forest.
-Environmental awareness through site-specific landscape installation art

-- Diana Fernandez, landscape designer, Sasaki Associates.
-Diversity and accessibility in landscape architecture communication - Sands Fish, designer/technologist, MIT Media Lab's Civic Leader Group.
-Police futures as speculative design - Robyn Reed, landscape architecture, Louisiana State University.
-Narrative of place within design process

-• Meg Studer, designer/illustrator, Siteations Zoning manuals, picture-books as landscape storytelling.
+Tentative Speakers Include: • Matthew Battles, Arnold Arboretum, Harvard University, Food Futures through community event program Sands Fish, designer/technologist, MIT Media Lab's Civic Leader Group.
+Police futures as speculative design - Robyn Reed, landscape architect, Los Angeles within design process - Meg Studer, designer/illustrator, Siteations Zoning manuals, picture-books as landscape storytelling. - Erin Kelly, landscape architect, 2022 LAF Research Fellow, community communication through collective design and maintenance DESIGN SHOUTS, FOR BOTH GOOD AND EVIL.
+IT IS ALWAYS BEST TO KNOW BOTH SIDES.

-• Dr. Fred Swanson, scientist, HJ Andrews Experimental Forest, Spring Creek Project.
-Environmental understanding and inquiry through literature and creative writing.